BenceLovas/beo-surface/README.md

 ## TODOS

-- user should be able to select multiple skills for an employee before input closes
-- handle gracefully if no more skill to add to employee
-- handle gracefully skill selector after a skill is added to an employee
-- order skill in addition order
 - Add skill addition to employee addition

 - skill list for emp. floats up - drops wide shadow